Fires break out on abandoned Greek-flagged oil tanker Sounion that Yemen rebels attacked in Red Sea

 Other missiles and drones have either been intercepted by a U.S.-led coalition in the Red Sea or failed to reach their targets.

-The rebels maintain that they target ships linked to Israel, the United States or the U.K. to force an end to Israel’s campaign against Hamas in Gaza.
+The rebels maintain that they target ships linked to Israel, the U.S. or the U.K. to force an end to Israel’s campaign against Hamas in Gaza.
 However, many of the ships attacked have little or no connection to the conflict, including some bound for Iran.

 As Iran threatens to retaliate against Israel over the assassination of Hamas leader Ismail Haniyeh in Tehran, the U.S. military told the USS Abraham Lincoln aircraft carrier strike group to sail more quickly to the area.
 Early Thursday, the U.S. military’s Central Command said that the Lincoln had reached the waters of the Middle East, without elaborating.